Hi, I’m Lydia

 - December 23 2013: 7 weeks.
 Third ultrasound; Squeak’s heartbeat strong.
 No more ultrasounds unless I have more bleeding.

-- April – July 2014: A pretty typical pregnancy, but hard when I’m chasing a toddler (Peanut) around.
-Now we’re just waiting for little Squeak to make his/her appearance!
+- April – July 2014: A pretty typical pregnancy, but hard when I’m chasing a toddler around.

 - July 2014: Another totally funky birth story, and our little man is here!
 Yippee!